Division of Humanities

 For centuries people have turned to feathers as the stuff of — and the subject of — various art forms.
 In a Q&A, two FAS scholars discuss the cultural value of feathers and why it transcends time and space.

-Branden Jacobs-Jenkins wins Pulitzer Prize for Drama
+Branden Jacobs-Jenkins wins Tony Award for Best Play

 Becoming better thinkers through art and culture